denisecase/datafun-central/content/terminals/_index.md

 ## [PowerShell](powershell/)

-PowerShell is a task-based command-line shell and scripting language built on .NET.
-PowerShell helps IT professionals and power users automate tasks that manage operating systems (Linux, macOS, and Windows) and processes.
+PowerShell is a cross-platform terminal and scripting language used for a wide range of purposes including automation, administration, analytics, and digital forensics.

 Learn more about PowerShell [here](https://docs.microsoft.com/en-us/powershell/).